 - There are a variety of afterschool clubs ensuring there is a club for everyone.

-- We run a Lunch Club and have a trained ELSA in school to help with a child’s social development
+- We run a Lunch Club and have a trained ELSA in school to help with a child’s social and emotional development.

 - The school's approach to teaching children with SEN will include differentiation and planning in consultation with the child and the parent.
 The school has an extensive range of additional learning resources for individual and small group learning.